Guns for Great Causes

 Forum sports columnist Mike McFeely can be heard on the WDAY Golf Show, 10 a.m.-noon Saturday on WDAY-AM (970).
 He can be reached at (701) 241-5580 or [email protected]

-“Henry owners have my personal guarantee to make certain that they are 100% satisfied with their purchase of our firearms.
-If you are going to spend your money on a Henry, I can assure you that we will do whatever it takes to make sure that you are happy that you bought a Henry.”The HenryUSA.com website uses cookies so that we can provide you with the best user experience possible.
+“When you choose to spend your hard-earned money on a Henry, you have my personal satisfaction guarantee and a lifetime warranty for the life of the product.
+Your 100% satisfaction is of utmost importance, and our award-winning customer service team is empowered to do whatever it takes to make sure you are happy with your Henry.”The HenryUSA.com website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.
 No personal data is ever sent to us.
 You can learn more about how we use cookies and keep your data private by visiting our our Privacy Policy.

 These cookies collect information that can help us understand how our websites are being used.
 The information collected is anonymous and only helps us improve our site, and your experience.